FEATURED POST

 1. First it must contain substances that smell attractive to fish.
 These substances will be even more efficient if they stimulate the fish to become active and feed.

-2. Secondly, once the scent smells good, it must also disperse in a manner so that fish can smell it.
+2. Secondly, once it incoporates a scent that smells good, it must disperse in a manner so that fish can, "smell" it.

 🎣 Oil-based scents work only once the fish takes them into their mouth or touches them.
-These appeal to the fish's sense of taste which will usually cause the fish to hold a bait longer, allowing more time to set the hook.
-They can't, however, be smelled at any distance by fish.
+These appeal to the fish's sense of taste, which might cause the fish to hold a bait longer, allowing more time to set the hook.
+But - they can't be smelled to attract a fish from any kind of distance.

 No comments: